Devkeerthi-code/Overnight_Hackathon_chintamani_akshaya/README.md

 1. Choose PDF's manually
 2. Shows list of selected files
 3. Sends files to server using FormData() and fetch()
+4. Use JSON and display the output in the output.html

 Backend:
 1. Recives files on /upload_handler (POST)
 2. Saves them safely using secure_filename
 3. stores everything in uploads/ directory
 4. Returns a json response confirming how many files were saved
+5. Use pyPDF to convert the pdf uploaded into text
+6. Use text generated in GroqAPI to generate output in JSON

 # Run the App